sodelab/SI_JCC25053/README.md

 # si_JCC-17-0088

-Sode and Cherry (2017) JCC supporting information
+O. Sode and J. N. Cherry 'Development of a Flexible-Monomer Two-Body Carbon Dioxide Potential and Its Application to Clusters up to (CO2)13' Journal of Computational Chemistry (2017) supporting information

 --------------------------------------------------------------------------------